DATES: Monday 10 February 2020 4pm (1hr)

 Are pressure groups good for democracy?
 Pluralism vs elitism

-Nick Axon has taught A-level Politics since 2005.
+Nick Axon is a highly experienced Principal Examiner in A Level Politics for a major awarding body, and has contributed to Politics Review.
 He was Head of Politics, then Head of History & Politics, at Cheadle Hulme School between 2009 and 2016, when he was appointed Head of Sixth Form.
-He was a Principal Examiner between 2012 and 2019, has contributed to Politics Review and has developed resources for AQA since the development of the new specification.
+He has developed resources for AQA since the development of the new specification.